-On Mondays through January, we’re continuing to post exclusive excerpts from Glory Days: Springsteen’s Greatest Albums, which analyzes eight of Springsteen’s most groundbreaking albums and then argues which one should be considered “the greatest.”
-This week, a selection from the chapter on “Tunnel of Love.”
+On Mondays through January, we’re continuing to post exclusive excerpts from Glory Days: Springsteen’s Greatest Albums, our eBook that analyzes eight of Springsteen’s most groundbreaking albums and then argues which one should be considered “the greatest.”
+This week, a selection from the chapter on “The Rising.”

 You can download Glory Days: Springsteen’s Greatest Albums at Amazon or Amazon UK.
 And if you don’t have a Kindle, don’t worry: You can download free Kindle software here.